MartaMalb/Terraform-X-Minecraft/lab_2/README.md

     list_of_blocks = [for block in local.list_of_coordinates : zipmap(["x", "y", "z"], block)]
 }
 ```
-We added extra variables to take full control of the size with start, stop and step variables for width and length - We can also build on different heights.
-Now we need to define them in `cubical/variables.tf`.
+We added extra variables to take full control of the size with start, stop and step variables for width and length.
+Don't forget we can also build on different heights.
+Now it's time to define them in `cubical/variables.tf`.
 Your file should look like this:
 ```go
 variable "block_material" {
     type = string